mithrandie/csvq/docs/_posts/2006-01-02-transaction.md

 ## Commit Statement
 {: #commit}

-A commit statement writes all of the changes to files.
+A commit statement writes all the changes to files.

 ```sql
 COMMIT;